-The Office of Educational Informatics (OEI) is responsible for the development and management of eMED - Einstein's new learning management system that features automatic calendar / course content syncing to mobile devices.
-The OEI works with faculty and students to integrate technology into the curriculum to advance "active learning” as well as to develop new pedagogical approaches that enhance the linkage of formal knowledge with experiential knowledge.
+The Office of Educational Informatics (OEI) is responsible for educational technology at the Albert Einstein College of Medicine, including the management of Canvas, Einstein's learning management system that features automatic calendar / course content syncing to mobile devices.
+The OEI works with faculty and students to integrate technology into the curriculum to advance "active learning” as well as to implement new pedagogical approaches that enhance the linkage of formal knowledge with experiential knowledge.
 Our virtual learning environment is driven by faculty and student ideas.

 Paperless & e-Curriculum Computer Requirements

-In a desire to help students get ready for medicine in the electronic age, the Office of Medical Education and the Office of Educational Informatics of the Albert Einstein College of Medicine have prepared this primer on a paperless / e-curriculum and the use of computers in medical school.
+In an effort to prepare students for medicine in the electronic age, the Office of Medical Education and the Office of Educational Informatics of the Albert Einstein College of Medicine have prepared this primer on a paperless / e-curriculum and the use of computers in medical school.

 The Office of Medical Education is joining the rest of the College's efforts in going green by replacing the traditional paper syllabi with electronic versions, available online.
 Among the benefits of having a paperless curriculum are: